veikkovahasoyrinki/iot-project1/README.md

 Press done in the subnet sections

+Leave the firewall settings as default and press Create.

+Press the name of the created VPC network and press edit.

+Go to firewalls section.
+You need to create ingress and egress rules to allow IPv6 traffic.

+Add firewall rule.
+Select an name and select your network.
+Select direction.
+Action on match: Allow

+Targets: All instances in the network

+Source filter: IPv6 ranges

+Protocols and ports: Allow all.
+Leave the rest as default.

-Open the side bar -> Compute engine -> VM instances -> Enable
+Open the side bar -> Compute engine -> VM instances -> Create new instance.

-Wait the Compute engine API to load, and press Create new instance.
 Select appropriate Region and Zone.
+Select the same Region as the created VPC network.
 In the Firewall section, allow HTTP and HTTPS traffic.
 Leave the rest of the settings as default.

+Go advanced options -> Networking -> Networking interfaces

+Select your created VPC network

+Change IP stack type to IPv4 and IPv6 dual-stack.
+Do not change the other settings.
+Press done.

+Press Create.

 Wait for the created instance to load.